EduSampaio/OctoFishProject/README.md

 # Stereo calibration:

-This script is designed to calibrate a stereocamera and save the required calibration metrix in a ouput (.npz) file.
+This script is designed to calibrate a stereo camera and save the required calibration metrix in a ouput (.npz) file.
 Further verbosity of the viewable output can be enabled by setting the equivalent flag (see below).